Forecasting with Hyper-Trees: Hyper-Trees

-The Hyper-Tree $\mathcal{T}$ takes a set of input features $x$ and generates parameters $\hat{\theta}_{_{\mathcal{T}}}(x)$ that are used by a target model $\mathcal{M}$ to generate an output $\hat{\psi}_{_{\mathcal{M}}}$ which is passed to a loss function $\mathcal{L}$.
-Gradients and Hessians, derived from the loss function with respect to the target model parameters, guide the Hyper-Tree to learn parameters optimized to improve the accuracy of the time series model.
+The Hyper-Tree $\mathcal{T}$ takes a set of input features $x$ and generates parameters $\hat{\theta}_{\scriptscriptstyle \mathcal{T}}(x)$ that are used by a target model $\mathcal{M}$ to generate a forecast $\hat{\psi}_{\scriptscriptstyle \mathcal{M}}$ which is passed to a loss function $\mathcal{L}$.
+Gradients and Hessians, derived from the loss function with respect to the target model parameters, guide the Hyper-Tree to learn parameters optimized to improve the accuracy of the target time series model.
 This architecture enables integrated training and ensures that the loss incorporates information from both components: the parameters generated by the Hyper-Tree and the forecasts created by the target model.
 For the architecture shown in Figure \ref{fig:hyper_tree}, the temporal component can, for example, be modeled via an AR($p$) process, though the target model $\mathcal{M}$ may belong to a broad class of time series models.
 The input $x$ may include a diverse range of categorical and numerical features, extending beyond basic time series information.
 Unlike conventional time series models that learn directly from data, the target model in this framework does not.
-Instead, it acts as a fixed structure that imposes an inductive bias, guiding the Hyper-Tree to encode temporal dependencies into the parameters it generates.
-This happens through gradient-based feedback, allowing the Hyper-Tree to generate time- and feature-specific parameters $\hat{\theta}_{_{\mathcal{T}}}(x)$.
+Instead, it acts as a fixed structure that imposes an inductive bias, guiding the Hyper-Tree $\mathcal{T}$ to encode temporal dependencies into the parameters it generates.
+This happens through gradient-based feedback, allowing the Hyper-Tree to generate time- and feature-specific parameters $\hat{\theta}_{\scriptscriptstyle \mathcal{T}}(x)$.
 In this sense, the target model acts more as a function applying the parameters generated by the Hyper-Tree, rather than learning the temporal dependencies on its own.
 By reformulating well-established GBDTs in this way, the Hyper-Tree architecture combines the strengths of tree-based learning of target-model parameters with classical time series models, thereby extending GBDTs to a time series context more naturally.
-Our architecture allows Hyper-Trees to achieve improved generalization in forecasting compared to conventional tree-based approaches.
-Notably, because Hyper-Trees operate in parameter space by learning the parameters of a target time series model, which then creates the final forecasts, they can extrapolate beyond the value range of the train data, overcoming a key limitation of standard tree-based forecasting.
+Notably, because Hyper-Trees operate in parameter space by learning the parameters of a target time series model, which then creates the final forecasts, they can extrapolate beyond the value range of the training data, overcoming a key limitation of standard tree-based forecasting.